MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.Int.api.md

 #### Brief
 The lower limit for the number of base 10 digits that are needed to represent a maximal value in textual form.
-In base 10, you can have MaxDigitsLow digits that go though values 0-9.
+In base 10, you can have MaxDigitsLow digits that go through values 0-9.

 Should not be used for buffer sizes.